MichaelKing0/basesplit/README.md

+# Base split
-# Go package for splitting a number, designed for showing binary/hex equations
+Go package for splitting a number, designed for showing binary/hex equations